jnathanh/go-generate-cli/readme.md

 	return "hello " + name + "\n"
 }
 ```
+Warning, this currently overwrites the entire main.go file, so make sure your other code is files not by that name.
 ```sh
 # in the same package folder as the Greet function (or from a parent folder with ./... arg)
 go generate